Matthew-Lakatos/grokking-metastable/README.md

 ## Overview

 This repository contains the complete code and analysis for the paper
 *“Grokking as Metastable Complexity Dynamics”*.
-We formalise grokking – the phenomenon where a model suddenly generalises long after memorising the training data – as a metastable escape in a complexity‑regularised free‑energy landscape.
+Grokking is formalised – the phenomenon where a model suddenly generalises long after memorising the training data – as a metastable escape in a complexity‑regularised free‑energy landscape.
 The code implements:

 - Two algorithmic tasks: **modular addition** (p=128) and **sparse parity** (16‑bit inputs, parity over first 3 bits).
 - All order parameters defined in the paper: complexity \(C_{\mathrm{norm}}\) and \(C_{\mathrm{PB}}\), alignment \(m(t)\), precision \(q(t)\), test error \(\epsilon_{\mathrm{test}}(t)\).